 Continuing Education Activity

 Motor neuron diseases are neurological disorders that affect the nerves in the brain and spinal cord.
-Amyotrophic lateral sclerosis (ALS) is the most common adult-onset motor neuron disease that affects both upper motor neurons and lower motor neurons, resulting in profound muscle weakness and debility.
-This activity describes the findings of nerve conduction tests and needle electromyography and the indispensable role these findings serve in confirming a diagnosis of ALS and the importance of an interdisciplinary team approach in the treatment of this condition.
+Amyotrophic lateral sclerosis (ALS) is the most common adult-onset motor neuron disease, affecting both upper and lower motor neurons, resulting in profound muscle weakness and debility.
+This activity describes the findings of nerve conduction tests and needle electromyography, the indispensable role these findings serve in confirming a diagnosis of ALS, and the importance of an interdisciplinary team approach in treating this condition.

 Objectives:

-• Describe the classification of motor neuron diseases, with a focus on the most common motor neuron disease, amyotrophic lateral sclerosis.
+Determine the classification of motor neuron diseases, focusing on the most common motor neuron disease, amyotrophic lateral sclerosis.

 Introduction

-ALS is a neurodegenerative disorder leading to weakness of bulbar, thoracic, limb, and abdominal muscles with sparing of sensory function.
-Death usually occurs within two to five years from respiratory failure.
+ALS is a neurodegenerative disorder leading to weakness of the bulbar, thoracic, limb, and abdominal muscles with sparing of sensory function.
+Death usually occurs within 2 to 5 years from respiratory failure.
 Roughly 85 to 90% of ALS cases are sporadic, with about 10% being of familial origin.
 According to the 2014 US Census data, the prevalence of ALS was 5 per 100,000 people.[4][5][6]

 Though there is variation in clinical presentation, the majority of the patients present with asymmetric limb weakness (80%) or bulbar dysfunction (20%).
 Bulbar dysfunction can manifest as dysphagia (trouble swallowing) and dysarthria (trouble speaking).
-There is progressive spread to other areas of the body with accompanying upper motor neuron and lower motor neuron findings.
+There is progressive spread to other body areas with accompanying upper and lower motor neuron findings.
 Upper motor findings include spasticity, hyperactive reflexes, and a positive Babinski sign.
 Lower motor neuron signs include muscle atrophy, weakness, flaccid paralysis, absent reflexes, fasciculations, and fibrillations.[7][8]

 Patients can also display changes in behavior due to frontotemporal dysfunction, and about 15% of patients develop frontotemporal dementia.
-Some patients may also present with Pseudobulbar affect, which is dysregulation of emotional responses as exhibited by excessive laughter or crying.
-Many other neurological disorders such as strokes, Alzheimer’s disease, and multiple sclerosis also present with pseudobulbar affect.[7][9]
+Some patients may also present with Pseudobulbar affect, which is dysregulation of emotional responses exhibited by excessive laughter or crying.
+Many other neurological disorders, such as strokes, Alzheimer’s disease, and multiple sclerosis, also present with pseudobulbar affect.[7][9]

 Once the diagnosis of ALS is suspected, electrodiagnostic testing is needed.
-Electrodiagnostic testing assesses the integrity of lower motor neurons and is crucial to diagnosing motor neuron disease as oftentimes, neuroimaging, and laboratory studies are normal.
+Electrodiagnostic testing assesses the integrity of lower motor neurons and is crucial to diagnosing motor neuron disease, as neuroimaging and laboratory studies are normal oftentimes.
 Nerve conduction studies (NCS) and needle electromyography (EMG) are important for supporting the diagnosis of ALS and ruling out other potential mimics of the disease.
 Some disorders that can mimic motor neuron disease are multifocal motor neuropathy with conduction block, chronic inflammatory demyelinating polyradiculoneuropathy, central nervous system tumors, multiple sclerosis, and polyradiculopathy, among others.[10]

 It is important to rule out such mimics with NCS and needle EMG as the treatment regimens and prognosis differ among the varying disorders.
 Since the prognosis of ALS is poor, it is imperative to accurately diagnose the disorder to appropriately manage the associated symptoms involved and develop a treatment plan.